ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 Click on the edge layer and then on the `Toggle Editing` icon represented as a pencil to start editing the layer.
 To add edges, click on the `Add Line Feature`.
 Start adding edges by clicking twice in the main window.
 (First point is start, second point is end).
-Press `Esc` when you have finished adding the two points.
+Press right click anywhere when you have finished adding the two points for the prompt to save to come up.
+The edge locations must exactly match up to the node locations, so if Snapping is not already enabled by default, enable it via Views->Toolbars->Snapping Toolbar and depress the Magnet icon.

 |